Here’s last year’s post for comparison:

 1. Just about everything I put in there us searchable

 2. It is freely available across all platforms.

 3. All my information is synced and accessible on all devices.

 4. It is available on the web or offline if needed.

 There are now two version of OneNote, the Windows store OneNote and OneNote 2016.
-Microsoft have changed their stance on future upgrades to OneNote 2016 desktop which is great to hear and kudos to Microsoft for taking feedback on that score.
-I am a big user of OneNote on my iPad with the Apple pencil.
+I am a big user of OneNote on my iPad mini with the Apple pencil.
 This combination has allowed me to totally eliminate my paper notebooks for things such as journaling.

 I use Pure Text to easily paste information, especially to and from OneNote as only text.

 I am now a big Microsoft To-Do user.
 I use it to keep many tasks and items that I need to follow up.
 I love how it is available on all my devices and syncs across them all as well.

 I use Windows terminal now for things like PowerShell execution and Microsoft Whiteboard for demonstrations and training.